phenomnomnominal/phenomnomnominal.github.com-old/web/content/how-i-tricked-our-testers-into-becoming-java-script-developers.md

 ### What next?

 We'd made some improvements, but the workflow wasn't quite right, and the UI tests we had made weren't good enough.
 We needed to capture the ability of our testers to think of every way to break things.
-Could we teach them all **JavaScript**?
+Could we teach them all JavaScript?
 Absolutely, but how long would it take?
-We considered just going back to **Robot Framework**, but **Protractor** really is the right tool for the job.
-What if we could make **Protractor** a bit more like **Robot Framework**?
-What if we could make a UI for **Protractor** so that anyone could make tests, whether they could write JavaScript or not?
+We considered just going back to Robot Framework, but Protractor really is the right tool for the job.
+What if we could make Protractor a bit more like Robot Framework?
+What if we could make a UI for Protractor so that anyone could make tests, whether they could write JavaScript or not?

 I decided to give it a go.

 ## tractor:

 Here we are, a few months later, and I've been working on a tool called [**tractor**](https://github.com/TradeMe/tractor), which is hopefully puzzle piece number three!
-I've still got a lot more to work on it, but our new project now has a suite of about 50 UI test scenarios that were created entirely by our testers using **tractor**. **tractor** is a [**node.js**](https://nodejs.org/) application and browser-based user-interface written in **AngularJS** that allows non-technical people to create and manipulate **JavaScript**, **JSON** and **Gherkin** files which are then consumed by **Protractor**.
-And as an **Angular** app, it was used to create automated UI tests for itself!
+I've still got a lot more to work on it, but our new project now has a suite of about 50 UI test scenarios that were created entirely by our testers using tractor. tractor is a [**node.js**](https://nodejs.org/) application and browser-based user-interface written in Angular that allows non-technical people to create and manipulate JavaScript, JSON and Gherkin files which are then consumed by Protractor.
+And as an Angular app, it was used to create automated UI tests for itself!

 ### How does it work?

-**tractor** uses a few core ideas and constraints that work together to create more maintainable UI tests.
+tractor uses a few core ideas and constraints that work together to create more maintainable UI tests.

 #### Components:

-A **tractor** *component* is my interpretation of a *Page Object* in **Selenium**. *Components* are essentially the key to having maintainable UI tests.
+A tractor *component* is my interpretation of a *Page Object* as used in Selenium. *Components* are essentially the key to having maintainable UI tests.
 A *Component* is a set of named elements (buttons, inputs, etc.) and actions on those elements, that describe the behaviour of a part of a web app.
 By keeping this behaviour high level, we can keep all the fragility of our tests in one place, which makes them much more maintainable.
 For example, where before the *step definitions* for logging in may have looked something like this:

     this.When('I type in my username', function (done) {
         element(by.css('#UserName')).sendKeys('username');